How do you prepare as your child gets ready to study abroad? Here are some handy tips before they board the plane…

 To help you prepare for when your child leaves to study abroad, here’s a handy guide to help you get things in order from before your child leaves Malaysia to after they arrive so they can transition as smoothly as possible to life as a new student abroad.

 Apply for a student visa

-As soon as your child has the university enrolment confirmation and the necessary documents, apply for their visa.1 Visas can often take several weeks to be done, so make sure you allow plenty of time to get one.2 It’s also important to make sure your child’s passport is up to date and will not expire anytime soon.2 If you need to, arrange to have your child’s passport renewed earlier rather than later.2 Do check if your child’s student visa allows them to work in their destination country or not, as they might want to once they get there.1
+As soon as your child has the university enrolment confirmation and the necessary documents, apply for their visa.1 Visas can often take several weeks to be done, so make sure you allow plenty of time to get one.2 It’s also important to make sure your child’s passport is up to date and will not expire anytime soon.2 If you need to, arrange to have your child’s passport renewed earlier rather than later.2 Do check if your child’s student visa allows them to work in their destination country/region or not, as they might want to once they get there.1

 Open a bank account

 Your child could use your Malaysian bank account and card facilities in the destination country/region for payments, but you will probably end up spending more this way in terms of exchange rates and charges per transaction.1 A better option would be to open a bank account in their destination country/region.2

 For existing HSBC Premier customers, HSBC Premier provides you with the ability to open international accounts from Malaysia so the account will be ready to use even before your child arrives at the destination.8 Through Global View, you can access all your global HSBC accounts through a single login to manage the accounts, and Global Transfers lets you transfer money instantly between HSBC accounts globally with no transfer fees.9